ConservationInternational/trends.earth/docs/source/for_developers/development.rst

 locale into accont, as a fall-back option English version of the template file is used.

 To change schema of the layer it is necessary to change corresponding template files in the ``data/special_areas`` folder of the plugin installation directory.
-Also template file contains a buil-in default styling and attribute form configuration which will be automatically applied to the layer when loading into QGIS.
+Also, each template file contains a built-in default styling and attribute form configuration which will be automatically applied to the layer when loading into QGIS.

 To display charts in the attribute form a built-in QML widget is used.
 Data for charts are store